kubernetes/enhancements/keps/sig-network/1669-proxy-terminating-endpoints/README.md

 - [x] 2020-04-23: KEP accepted as implementable for v1.19
 - [x] 2021-01-21: KEP scope expanded to include both internal and external traffic.
+- [x] 1.24: implementation updated to handle all types of traffic policies.

 ## Drawbacks